sapcc/kubernikus/docs/guide/common_addons.md

 ```

 ### Step 4: Create the deployments configuration files
-Create a file `hxe.yaml` on your local machine and copy the following code into it.
+Create a file `hxe.yaml` on your local machine and copy the following content into it.
 Replace the password inside the ConfigMap with your own one.
 Please check the password policy to avoid errors:
 ```
 SAP HANA, express edition requires a very strong password that complies with these rules: